 RALEIGH – The N.C.
-Division of Motor Vehicles has canceled Saturday hours for the rest of this month, as well as for April, at the 13 Driver License offices across the state that are normally open that day.
+Division of Motor Vehicles has canceled Saturday hours through May 2 at the 13 Driver License offices across the state that are normally open that day.
 People who had appointments at those offices are being contacted and offered appointments for another date.

 Click on this list to view the 13 affected locations.